-Linear Diaphragm air pump contributes
+Linear Diaphragm air pump

-to wastewater purification around the world
+purification around the world

 T echno Takatsuki CO., LTD., exports air pumps produced in mass-production factories located in the Philippines and Vietnam.
 The manufacturer’s technology is a linear diaphragm air pump designed for aeration of residential and small commercial wastewater treatment systems.